Christian Walker Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks, including Christian Walker and his .436 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starter Joe Musgrove and the San Diego Padres at Chase Field, Saturday at 8:10 PM ET.
+Christian Walker -- with a slugging percentage of .474 in his past 10 games, including five extra-base hits -- will be in action for the Arizona Diamondbacks versus the San Diego Padres, with Yu Darvish on the hill, on April 23 at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Padres.
+In his last game, he collected three RBI (going 2-for-3 with a home run) against the Padres.

 Christian Walker Game Info & Props vs. the Padres